dylanR33/command-line-stm32f4/README.md

 ## Examples
-The directory `examples` contains a minimal examples of how to incorperate this repository into a project.
+The directory `examples` contains minimal examples of how to incorperate this repository into a project.